Unified matrix-vector wave equation, reciprocity and representations

 \section{Seismoelectric waves}

-Seismoelectric waves are governed by the equations for electromagnetic waves (section \ref{secEM}) and poroelastic waves (section \ref{secPOE}), in which two of the constitutive relations need to be modified to account for the coupling between the two wave types.
-In this section we consider an isotropic medium (the derivation for the anisotropic situation is disproportionally long).
-For seismoelectric waves, the modified constitutive relations are \citep{Pride94PRB, Pride96JASA})
+Seismoelectric waves are governed by the equations for electromagnetic waves (Appendix \ref{secEM}) and poroelastodynamic waves (Appendix \ref{secPOE}), in which two of the constitutive relations need to be modified to account for the coupling between the two wave types.
+In this appendix we consider an isotropic medium (the derivation for the anisotropic situation is disproportionally long).
+For seismoelectric waves, the modified constitutive relations are \citep{Pride94PRB, Pride96JASA}

-The field quantities, sources and medium parameters (except $L$) have been defined in sections \ref{secEM} and \ref{secPOE} (except that tensors are now replaced by scalars). $\hat{L}=\hat{L}({\bf x},\omega)$ accounts for the coupling between the elastodynamic and electromagnetic waves and vice versa.
-Note that equation (\ref{eqL2}) contains the same coupling coefficient $L$ as equation (\ref{eqL1}) (Onsager's reciprocity relation \citep{Pride94PRB}).
-Equation (\ref{eqL1}) replaces constitutive relation (\ref{ieqA.23a}) and is substituted, together with the isotropic versions of constitutive relations (\ref{ieqA.21a}) and (\ref{ieqA.22a}), into the Maxwell equations (\ref{gmax3b}) and (\ref{gmax4b}).
+The field quantities, sources and medium parameters (except $L$) have been defined in Appendices \ref{secEM} and \ref{secPOE} (except that tensors are now replaced by scalars).
+Here ${L}={L}({\bf x},\omega)$ accounts for the coupling between the elastodynamic and electromagnetic waves and vice versa.
+Equations (\ref{eqL1}) and (\ref{eqL2}) contain the same coupling coefficient $L$ (due to Onsager's reciprocity relation, \cite{Pride94PRB}).
+Equation (\ref{eqL1}) replaces the isotropic version of constitutive relation (\ref{ieqA.23a}) and is substituted, together with the isotropic versions of constitutive relations (\ref{ieqA.21a}) and (\ref{ieqA.22a}), into the Maxwell equations (\ref{gmax3b}) and (\ref{gmax4b}).
 Equation (\ref{eqL2}) replaces the isotropic version of equation (\ref{eqg23prpe}).
-Taking everything together, the basic equations for coupled electromagnetic and poroelastic waves read
+The basic equations for coupled electromagnetic and poroelastodynamic waves thus read

 For the isotropic medium we have